Close Menu

 The way the bone breaks is the main difference between a displaced and a non-displaced bone fracture.
 A displaced fracture is when the bone breaks in two or more parts and then moves.
 This means the broken bones are not lined up.
 A non-displaced fracture is when the bone breaks halfway or all the way but does not move.
 Therefore, it stays in its proper position.
 In a closed fracture, the bones break but do not go through the skin.
 In an open fracture, the bones break through the skin.

-Fortunately, most broken bones are not complicated.
-Typically, a broken bone will heal in a matter of weeks or months.
+Fortunately, most broken bones will heal in a matter of weeks or months.
 If you have osteoporosis, however, your broken bones may have trouble healing.
-Additionally, once you have a bone fracture it is more likely to fracture again.
+Additionally, once you have a bone fracture it is likely to fracture again.

 Depending on the kind of bone fracture, there can be many issues.
 For example, if you have a bone fracture of a femur bone, you may not be able to bear weight.
 If the femur bone does not heal properly, then you may be unable to walk without crutches for a long time.

-Likewise, if you have a fractures in your upper extremities, like in the shoulder or hand, then you may have trouble lifting, carrying, and pushing or pulling objects.
+Likewise, if you have a fractures in your arms, like in the shoulder or hand, then you may have trouble lifting, carrying, and pushing or pulling objects.
 If your job involves using your arms, as most jobs do, then you may not be able to work.

 DISABLING CONDITIONS THAT RESULT FROM BONE FRACTURES